klei/gulp-inject/README.md

 Default: `true`

-The root slash is automatically added at the beginning of the path ('/').
+The root slash is automatically added at the beginning of the path ('/'), or removed if set to `false`.

 #### options.starttag
 Type: `String`